 Let us pretend that our cats vs. dogs vote has gone viral and our two front-end web servers are no longer able to handle the load.
 How can we tell our app to add more replicas of our vote service?
 In production you might automate it through Docker’s APIs but for now we will do it manually.
 You could also edit the

 docker-stack.yml file and change the specs if you wanted to make the scale size more permanent.
-You will need to get the service ID for the voting service, which was part of the output of the
+Type the following at the [node1] terminal:

 docker service scale voting_stack_vote=5